-• The personal data must be kept confidential and secure and only processed by authorised personnel.

-To achieve this you must follow these steps:
+The personal data must be kept confidential and secure and only processed by authorised personnel.
+To achieve this, you must follow these steps:

-- The Company has in place appropriate technical and organisational measures to protect against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to data.
-These procedures must always be adhered to and not overridden or ignored. - Where the Company provides you with code words or passwords to be used before releasing personal information, for example by telephone, you must strictly follow the Company's requirements in this regard. - Only transmit personal information between locations by fax or e-mail if a secure network is in place, for example, a confidential fax machine or encryption is used for e-mail. - Ensure that any personal data which you hold is kept securely, either in a locked filing cabinet or, if it is computerised, it is password protected so that it is protected from unintended destruction or change and is not seen by unauthorised persons. - Do not access another employee's records without authority as this will be treated as gross misconduct and it is also a criminal offence. - Do not write down (in electronic or hard copy form) opinions or facts concerning a data subject which would be inappropriate to share with that data subject.
+- Time to Talk Befriending has in place appropriate technical and organisational measures to protect against unauthorised or unlawful processing of personal data, and against accidental loss or destruction of, or damage to, data.
+These procedures must always be adhered to, and not overridden or ignored. - Where Time to Talk Befriending provides you with code words or passwords to be used before releasing personal information, for example: by telephone; you must strictly follow the Time to Talk Befriending's requirements in this regard. - Only transmit personal information between locations by fax or e-mail if a secure network is in place, for example, a confidential fax machine or encryption is used for e-mail - Ensure that any personal data which you hold is kept securely, either in a locked filing cabinet or, if it is computerised: it is password protected so that it is protected from unintended destruction or change and is not seen by unauthorised persons. - Do not access another employee's records without authority, as this will be treated as gross misconduct and is also a criminal offence.

-- Do not remove personal information from the workplace with the intention of processing it elsewhere unless this is necessary to enable you to carry out your job duties and has been authorised by your line manager. - Ensure that when working on personal information as part of your job duties when away from your workplace and with the authorisation of your line manager, you continue to observe the terms of this policy and the data protection legislation, in particular in matters of data security. - o Ensure that hard copy personal information is disposed of securely, for example cross-shredded. - Manual personnel files and data subject files are confidential and are stored in locked filing cabinets.
+- Do not write down (in electronic or hard copy form) opinions or facts concerning a data subject which would be inappropriate to share with that data subject. - Do not remove personal information from the workplace with the intention of processing it elsewhere, unless this is necessary to enable you to carry out your job duties and has been authorised by your line manager. - Ensure that when working on personal information as part of your job duties when away from your workplace and with the authorisation of your line manager, you continue to observe the terms of this policy and the data protection legislation, in particular: in matters of data security. - Ensure that hard copy personal information is disposed of securely, for example cross-shredded. - Manual personnel files and data subject files are confidential and are stored in the lockable cabinet at the central office.
 Only authorised employees have access to these files.
-For a list of authorised employees, please contact Leontine Hass, the Company's Data Protection Officer or Joshua Yeardley, Office Manager.
-These will not be removed from their normal place of storage without good reason. - Data stored on memory sticks, discs, portable hard drives or other removable storage media is kept in locked filing cabinets. - Data held on computers are stored confidentially by means of password protection on encrypted computer systems. - The Company has network back-up procedures to ensure that data on computers cannot be accidentally lost or destroyed.
-More information on the Company's security policies can be obtained by contacting Joshua Yeardley at info@associatedstudios.co.uk.
+For a list of authorised employees, please contact Emily Kenward or Sally Crawford. emily@tttb.org.uk / sally@tttb.org.uk.
+These will not be removed from their normal place of storage without good reason. - Data stored on memory sticks, discs, portable hard drives, or other removable storage media is kept in the lockable cabinet in the central office. - Data held on computers are stored confidentially by means of password protection. - Time to Talk Befriending has network back-up procedures to ensure that data on computers cannot be accidentally lost or destroyed.
+More information on Time to Talk Befriending's security policies can be obtained by contacting Emily Kenward emily@tttb.org.uk.